 The Yearly Planning Board

-The central template to Plan Your Year With Trello is the Yearly Planning Board.
-This Trello template has cards and lists that include prompts to help you evaluate your business and life, and start 2019 with intention.
+The central template to Manage Your Business With Trello is the Strategic Yearly Planning Board.
+This Trello template has cards and lists that include prompts to help you evaluate your business and life, and start your year with intention.

 One of the hardest things for me is to take a pause and reflect on what I truly want.
 I often tend to get lost in the day-to-day and forget to ask myself, “is this what I really want to be spending my time on?” and “am I spending time on the things that matter to my goals.”
 Having this board gives me one central space to reflect, dream, and recenter myself throughout the year.